Explore Carnival Cruise Line Rooms Onboard

 Midship: Here, you’re right in the middle of the action with easy access to extra midship elevators to get you to the upper and lower decks fast.

 Forward: If you want to be close to art, entertainment, health and relaxation, stay towards the front of the ship.
-Here’s where you’ll find the fitness centre and spa, plus the show lounge for show-stopping performances.
+Here’s where you’ll find the fitness center and spa, plus the show lounge for show-stopping performances.

 Check out the ship guide